dahas/FastApiSkeleton/README.md

 ```

 # EXTEND AND/OR MODIFY
-Whenever you add a new model, you must create a table for it in the database:
+Whenever you add a new model, you must create a table for it in the database.
+Run:
 ```
 $ python migrate.py
 ```